zulip/zulip/docs/dependencies.md

 The purpose of this document is to detail all of Zulip's third-party dependencies and how we manage their versions.

+## Provisioning

+We refer to "provisioning" as the process of installing and configuring the dependencies of a Zulip development environment.
+It's done using `tools/provision`, and the output is conveniently logged by `var/log/provision.log` to help with debugging.
+Provisioning makes use of a lot of caching.
+Some of those caches are not immune to being corrupted if you mess around with files in your repository a lot.
+We have `tools/provision --force` to (still fairly quickly) rerun most steps that would otherwise have been skipped due to caching.

+In the Vagrant development environment, `vagrant provision` will run the provision script; `vagrant up` will boot the machine, and will also run an initial provision the first time only.

 ## Philosophy on adding third-party dependencies

 In the Zulip project, we take a pragmatic approach to third-party